-Securities registered pursuant to Section 12(g) of the Act:

-NONE (Title of Class)
+Securities registered pursuant to Section 12(g) of the Act: NONE (Title of Class) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Ru ale 405 of the Securities Act.
-Yes ▼ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 🗷 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter per file such reports) and (2) has been subject to such filing requirements for the past 90 days iod that the Registrant was required to Indicate by check mark whether the registrant has submitted electronically every Interact pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such short required to submit such files).
-Yes ■ No □ ed Indicate by check mark whether the registrant is a large accelerated filer, an accelerated freporting company, or an emerging growth company.
-See the definitions of "large accelers" smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Excl erated filer," "accelerated filer," er Large Accelerated Filer ▼ Accelerated Filer Non-accelerated Filer Smaller Reporting company Emerging Growth Company \Box If an emerging growth company, indicate by check mark if the registrant has elected not for complying with any new or revised financial accounting standards provided pursuant \Box ł Indicate by check mark whether the registrant has filed a report on and attestation to its neffectiveness of its internal control over financial reporting under Section 404(b) of the S (7262(b)) by the registered public accounting firm that prepared or issued its audit report. arbanes-Oxley Act (15 U.S.C.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act).
-Yes □ No 🗷 As of February 4, 2022, the number of shares of Registrant's common stock outstanding market value of common stock held by non-affiliates of the Registrant on July 2, 2021 we closing price of the Registrant's common stock as quoted on the New York Stock Exchanges as \$173.7 billion, based upon the
+Yes 🗷 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Yes 🗆 No 🗷

+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large Accelerated Filer × Accelerated Filer

+Non-accelerated Filer Smaller Reporting company

+Emerging Growth Company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentivebased compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b). $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

+Yes 🗆 No 🗷

+As of February 3, 2023, the number of shares of Registrant's common stock outstanding was 728,576,886.
+The aggregate market value of common stock held by non-affiliates of the Registrant on July 1, 2022 was \$167.3 billion, based upon the closing price of the Registrant's common stock as quoted on the New York Stock Exchange on such date.